 Hamar Bull Jumping Ceremony or cattle leaping ritual is a cultural practice performed by a tribe at the Lower Omo River Valley Ethiopia.
 A Hamar man comes of age by leaping over a line of cattle which they call (Ukuli Bulla) in the native language and commonly called cow or bull jumping ceremony.
 The bull jumping ceremony qualifies a Hamar boy to marry, own cattle and have children.
 The timing of the leaping ceremony is decided by the man’s parents and usually happens after the harvest.
 Prior to the bull jumping ceremony the male Hamar who has to jump walks to neighboring settlements to announce his intent to jump and to distribute invitations (usually a strip of bark with a number of knots, one for each day left before the ceremony).

-Hamar and bull or cow jumping ceremonial ritual are inseparable.
+The Bull Jumping Ceremony is one of the most fascinating ritual of the Omo Valley tribes.
+Hamar bull jumping ceremony ritual is the initiation of Hamar boy for his marriage.
 One striking characteristic of the Hamar men and women is that they indulge in elaborate hair-dressing.
 The Hamar Men wear a clay cap on their head.
 It is painted and decorated with feathers.
-They also paint themselves with white chalk paste during ceremonial events.
+They also paint themselves with white chalk paste during the bull jumping ceremony.
 The women decorate their hair with clay and butter twisted into a striking long plait.
 Almost all tribes men of the Lower Omo hold a small pillow called borkota.

 The Bull jumping ceremony starts after the harvesting season between August and November.
 The rainy season of the Omo Valley usually start between March and May.
 It is during this time that the Hamar will plant corn and sorghum to be harvested in 3 and 4 months.